Housing Authority (TNHA)

 Lifewater ExtremeSTP ® On-Site Residential Sewage Treatment System

 In recent years village sanitation has expanded beyond “honey buckets” and high maintenance flush and haul systems to include multimillion dollar utilidor systems and sanitation treatment facilities.
 On the North Slope of Alaska connection to existing utilidor systems is either unavailable or is cost prohibitive.
 Low-maintenance, affordable alternatives must be found and utilized.
 TNHA has implemented Lifewater Engineering Company’s “custom built,” proprietary, above ground or below ground ExtremeSTP® residential sewage treatment plant as the preferred solution to this problem.
 The above ground units are specifically designed for areas where permafrost, bedrock or other ground or soil conditions make it impractical to install a below ground system.
 Lifewater’s residential ExtremeSTP® sewage treatment plants: Will operate at -60oF (-53oC), provided reliable electrical power is available; will not corrode and never need painting; can be sized for aircraft transport to remote northern communities; utilize submerged fixed film activated sludge aerobic sewage treatment unit; utilize UV disinfection; include an effluent pump; and, the $30,000 systems use minimal electricity and do not disrupt the delicate Arctic tundra and permafrost.
-Lifewater systems require very minimal service every 12 to 18 months.
+Lifewater systems require very minimal service every 6 months.

 The TNHA Sustainable Home designs all incorporate the Lifewater Model SST600 self-contained, DEC approved, sewage treatment plant at per unit average cost of $39,000 as opposed to utilidor systems costing several times that figure.
 (CCHRC, 2014)